 As previously mentioned, HIPAA-compliant hosting is unique to the size of your organization and your particular risks.
 There is no out-of-the-box hosting solution that can achieve full compliance for you without significant investment on your part to maintain compliance.
 Some examples of hosting safeguards include:

 - SSL certificates on all domains and subdomains

 - An encrypted VPN inside your office and between all servers

 - Offsite backups which are also HIPAA compliant

 - A private cloud environment

 - Data center SOC 2 TYPE II and SOC 3 TYPE II Certifications

 Useful HIPAA Resources

-The HHS.gov website contains extensive documentation on understanding HIPAA compliant server standards.
+The HHS.gov website is the site for the U.S. Department of Health & Human Services and contains extensive documentation on understanding the standards required for HIPAA-compliant servers.
 More information on the topic may be found here.

 Deploy A HIPAA Server